VETER1309/threshold_signature_api/js/MusigDemo/README.md

 # Example

-The specific usage can be viewed in [musig.js](src/musig.js) and [musig2.js](src/musig2.js).These examples simulate three people generating aggregated public keys and aggregated signatures.
+The specific usage can be viewed in [musig.js](musig.js).These examples simulate three people generating aggregated public keys and aggregated signatures.

 ## Run